 Here’s Rich to show you how a poor grip can affect your swing in general

-If you think you have a poor grip check out the article I wrote about achieving a perfect golf grip
+If you think you have a poor grip check out the article I wrote about How To Grip A Golf Club

 Thinking Too Technically